Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: EXPERIMENTS

 \subsubsection{Real-World Image Generator}

-We train and evaluate the image generator on the nuScenes dataset, and adopt Stable Diffusion 1.5 with a UNet–ControlNet architecture.
-For condition control, except for pretrained and frozen CLIP \cite{radford2021learning} for prompt and reference image encoders, other components are initialized and trained.
-Our baselines are DDIM-based image generation models, MagicDrive \cite{gao2023magicdrive} and DriveArena \cite{yang2024drivearena}, both built upon Stable Diffusion 1.5, which represent the state-of-the-art controllable autonomous driving image generation methods.
+We train and validate the image generator on the nuScenes dataset (1,000 driving scenes), using 850 for training and validation and 150 for testing, and adopt Stable Diffusion 1.5 with the UNet architecture.
+For condition control, we freeze the pretrained CLIP \cite{radford2021learning} for prompt and reference image encoders while training the remaining components.
+Our baselines are DDIM-based image generation models, MagicDrive \cite{gao2023magicdrive} and DriveArena \cite{yang2024drivearena}, both built upon Stable Diffusion 1.5, which are representative controllable driving image generation methods.

 Fast diffusion models based on DDIM typically adopt 50-100 denoising steps, while our image generator can achieve high image quality with a few denoising steps.
 We employ a fast denoising scheme with 10 steps and set the condition guidance scale to 2.0.
-For training, we use 8 NVIDIA A800 GPUs with an initial learning rate of $8 \times 10^{-5}$, which is gradually decayed during training.
-The batch size is set to 4, and the model is trained for 40 epochs.
+For training, we use 8 NVIDIA A800 GPUs with an initial learning rate of $1 \times 10^{-4}$, which is gradually decayed during training.
+The batch size is set to 4, and the model is trained for 20 epochs.